liuliu/ccv/doc/convnet.md

 ImageNet Classification with Deep Convolutional Neural Networks, Alex Krizhevsky, Ilya Sutskever, and Geoffrey E. Hinton, NIPS 2012

+The parameters are modified based on Matthew D. Zeiler's work presented in:

+Visualizing and Understanding Convolutional Networkers, Matthew D. Zeiler, and Rob Fergus, Arxiv 1311.2901 (Nov 2013)

 How it works?
 -------------